|2/2011 - 18|

 SCOPUS® Citations for all references: 26 TCR

-Web of Science® Average Citations per reference: 0 ACR
+Web of Science® Average Citations per reference: 0

 SCOPUS® Average Citations per reference: 2 ACR

 TCR = Total Citations for References / ACR = Average Citations per Reference

 We introduced in 2010 - for the first time in scientific publishing, the term "References Weight", as a quantitative indication of the quality ...
 Read more